Cross-Reactivity & Oral Allergy Syndrome (OAS)

 • Itchy ears

-Symptoms are usually mild and resolve quickly once you stop eating the food.
-Severe reactions are rare but can occur in some individuals, particularly with nuts.
+Symptoms are usually mild and go away quickly once you stop eating the food.
+Severe reactions are rare but can occur, particularly with nuts.

 Pollen-Food Cross-Reactivity Chart